manav828/doneone/QUICK_SETUP.md

 **Tasks not appearing:**
 - Make sure you ran the SQL migration (Step 2)
-- Check if you have a project created in FlowBoard
+- Check if you have a project created in DoneOne

 ---